caymanbum/press/communication/hubspot.md

 # Hubspot

+For license codes, downloads and all the things you actually need on a day to day basis [go to this page](../business.md).

 I'm genuinely excited that in a couple of days one of my business affiliates will be handing me a new website that doesn't require a PhD in institutional corporate dysfunction just to figure out how to update a page.

 I'm honestly amazed at how difficult HubSpot can be.
 It feels like a room full of monkeys got together and asked, "How can we make something incredibly simple as complicated as possible?"
 Then they invited everyone to a hackathon, and somehow this unmaintainable monster emerged.